nish-kishore/cfa-ngm-widget/README.md

 ### Model assumptions

 Vaccination is assumed to be all or nothing -- each individual's immunity is determined by a coin flip with probability of being immune equal to the vaccine efficacy.
-In the NGM, each $N_i = N_i * (1 - VE)$.

-# Streamlit app

-Default parameters assume the following about transmission:
+Default parameters in the widget assume the following about transmission:

 | Group     | Probability of onward, within group transmission | Probability of being infected from outside group | Probability of severe outcome in group |
 | --------- | ------------------------------------------------ | ------------------------------------------------ | -------------------------------------- |